Formula (boats): Overview

 Formula's main headquarters are in Decatur, Indiana, and manufactures 16 models of fast boats.
-Customers can choose from a range of power pleasure boat options, such as the Bowrider to the Performance Cruiser.

 Formula Boats has won many construction and performance awards through its many years in business.
 In 2001 and 2002, Formula won the Mercury Constructor's Cup.
 The 370 Super Sport and the Formula 400 Super Sport won Powerboat Sport Cruiser of the Year in 2004 and 2005.
 In 2006, the Formula 240 Bowrider won Powerboat Magazine's "Boat of the Year."

 Formula Boats are also renowned for their racing history.
 In 1985, Scott Porter raced the 302 SR-1 "Secret Formula" to win the Southeast Divisional Championship.
 Boats from the Formula catalog won the World Championships for the American Power Boat Association in 2003.
 A Formula-sponsored Unlimited Hydroplane won first place in the American Boat Racing Association's National High Points race in 2006.